SWP Calculator

 - How does taxation work on SWP?

-- Each SWP withdrawal is treated as a redemption.
+- Each SWP withdrawal is treated redemption.
 For equity funds: STCG (15%) if held <12 months, LTCG (12.5% above ₹1.25 lakh/yr) if held >12 months.
 For debt funds (post-April 2023): always slab rate.
 Only the gain portion of each withdrawal is taxed, not the principal.

 - When does my corpus run out?